sara-nl/dmp_feature_matrix/software.md

 2. [Denodo](https://www.denodo.com/en)

-Creates data virtualization layer by connecting various  structured data sources.
+Creates a data virtualization layer by connecting various  structured data sources.
 Provides  unified access for consuming applications.
 Not open source but a free express version is available.
 There is an active user community (contains open forum/mailing list).

 One the main advantages of Denodo is that the datasets (or databases) do not need to be physically copied or moved.
 For example, if we need to combine a mySQL database and a csv file, usually one have to import the csv file into the database first and then run the queries.
 In Denodo part of the data cane be copied to the cache instead of the whole datasets.
 The Denodo server pushes down as much processing as it can to the data sources, but it still has to retrieve the data from them and perform the join.

+There is also a nice RESTful API option that can provide access to customized reports/views.

 3. [CKAN](https://ckan.org/)